2001 Sunamganj bombing

 The 2001 Sunamganj bombing was a bomb attack on 26 September 2001 at a meeting of Bangladesh Awami League in Sullah Upazila, Sunamganj, Bangladesh that resulted in the death of 4 people.

 Background

 The caretaker government was in charge and responsible for holding the general elections.
 The government had deployed 50 military personnel for extra security during the election.
 A Bangladesh Awami League election rally on 23 September 2001 was bombed in Bagerhat District.

 Attacks

 Bangladesh Awami League were campaigning for the 2001 Bangladeshi general election.
-Bangladesh Awami League is a secular political party.
 On 26 September 2001, a Bangladesh Awami League rally in Sunamganj District was bombed killing 4 and wounding 10 people.
-The rally was led by Bangladesh Awami League politician Suranjit Sengupta.

 Trial

 The Sunamganj bomb attack remains unsolved as of 2008.
-The government of Bangladesh believes Mufti Abdul Hannan, the leader of Harkat-ul-Jihad al-Islami Bangladesh, was responsible for the attack.
-He was executed on 12 April 2017.